adriente/mlpynem/readme.md

 ## Use the package

 We recommend the use of the notebooks.
-Run first the `datasets.ipynb` notebook and then run the `train_cnn.ipynb` or `train_dnn.ipynb`.
+Run first the `datasets.ipynb` notebook and then run the `train_cnn.ipynb`.
 Then you can compare the performance of the different networks by looking at the logs.

 ## To do